miadimarco15/University_Proj/innovation-patents-r/README.md

 ## Files

-- `DiMarco_Sofia.R` — full analysis script.
+- `innovation-patents-r.R` — full analysis script.
-- `report.pdf` — written report with figures and discussion.
+- `innovation-patents-r.pdf` — written report with figures and discussion.

 ## How to run